quanzee/quanzee/README.md

 # About me

-**quanzee/quanzee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on developing a web-based game application
+- 🌱 I’m currently self-learning Github
-- 🌱 I’m currently learning Github, Software Engineering Fundamentals, Database Concepts, IT Infrastructure and Security and Programming Fundamentals
+- 🎓 In uni, I'm currently learning Software Engineering Fundamentals, Database Concepts, IT Infrastructure and Security and Programming Fundamentals
 - 👯 I’m looking to collaborate on (unsure yet)
 - 🤔 I’m looking for help with (unsure yet)
 - 📫 How to reach me: here or on LinkedIn